Boeing Logo

 Boeing Logo 1920-1930

 At first, Boeing’s identity was based on the image of a bird with a forked tail.
-The designers found this to be a great way to convey the flight dynamics in a static drawing.
-The image looked like a 3D pencil sketch.
-The bird flew to the east – in the same direction as the arrow with plumage and a triangular tip.
-A thin horizontal arrow was at the top and crossed out the word “BOEING” in bold sans serif type.
+The designers found this a great way to convey the flight dynamics in a static drawing, which looked like a 3D pencil sketch.
+The bird flew to the east—in the same direction as the arrow with plumage and a triangular tip.
+A thin horizontal arrow was at the top, and the word “BOEING” was crossed out in bold sans serif type.

 1930 – 1940